Presentations, seminars and group work

 - Make notes on the key points or issues in the materials set by your tutor.
 Note any points you find difficult or confusing.
 If the difficult bit is in a video or audio recording, write down the time it occurred so you can find it again.

-- Watch recordings with other students and discuss the key themes to gain a clearer understanding.
+- Watch recordings with other students and discuss the key themes to gain a clear understanding.

-- Complete any pre-class tasks and note any aspects you would like to discuss with your lecturer and peers.
+- Complete any pre-class tasks and note any aspects you would like to discuss with your seminar tutor and peers.

 - Review the materials before the next class.